Condemned 2: Bloodshot: Gameplay

 When using a firearm, as in the first game, each firearm lasts only as long as there are bullets in the current magazine.
 However, unlike in the first game, the player can now reload their current magazine by picking up spare ammo.
 The player can also use the butt of any firearm as a melee weapon.
 The player also has a taser which can be used to temporarily stun a target.
 This does minimal damage, but it does allow the player to seize the stunned enemy's weapon.
 However, the taser can only be used a limited number of times before the battery is drained, meaning it cannot be used as a regular substitute for the game's melee weapons.

 Initially, the player can carry only one weapon, whether firearm or melee.
 Later in the game, however, a holster can be unlocked, allowing the player to wield a melee weapon and keep a handgun as a backup weapon.
 As the game progresses, the holster can be upgraded to hold larger weaponry.
 A new component to firearm combat is the addition of iron sights aiming.
-When using iron sight, the gun will begin to shake and the screen will fade in and out of focus.
+When using an iron sight, the gun will begin to shake and the screen will fade in and out of focus.
 This is caused by DTs tied to Thomas's alcoholism, and can only be countered by drinking alcohol, which is found throughout each level.
 Each drink will steady his aim for a limited amount of time.

 The other primary game mechanic is forensic investigation, which has been overhauled since the first game.
 Once the player has been alerted that they are in a "study area", they must select the appropriate tool to record and/or collect the evidence.
 Upon doing so, the player is presented with multiple statements about that evidence and they must pick answers to communicate to Rosa in the lab.
 For example, the player might need to determine if a wound is an entry or an exit wound, how a blood splatter occurred, whether a body crawled or was dragged, or a cause of death.
 Picking the correct statements often reveals additional backstory and dialogue and counts towards a better end-of-level ranking, which unlocks upgrades, such as brass knuckles, body armor, and a holster.
 The player has four forensic tools available to them; a GPS device, a Spectrometer, a Digital camera, and a UV light.